The Student Health Center has issued the following guidelines:

 - Contact the Student Health Center or your medical provider for guidance.

-The Student Health Center has issued additional information (pdf) for students.
 The incubation period of COVID-19 is 2-14 days, which means there is no test that will detect the disease minutes or hours after you have contracted it.
 Based on the nature of your exposure, your health care professional will tell you what symptoms to look for, how to practice quarantine if deemed appropriate and when to consider testing.

 In order for a person to become infected by COVID-19, they need to be exposed to a certain number of infectious particles for a certain amount of time.
 Close-contact exposures, such as kissing, sharing toothbrushes, cups, being coughed or sneezed on, or being within six feet of an infected person for a cumulative 15 minutes or more in a 24-hour period, are generally required for infection.
 Exposures that do not meet these criteria are generally not adequate to transmit the disease and do not necessarily require testing.